mezzogallium/FCUP_MSc_Typst/README.md

  - `block-quote([Quote], [Attribution])` - makes a quote block, right aligned, with a divider and attribution at the bottom
  - `displayquote[Quote]` - to make a centered block without attribution
  - `margin-note-s[Note text]` - makes a pre-formatted margin note
+ - `flex-caption(long: [], short: [])` - inserting in `caption:` argument of a figure allows you to define a long and a short version of the caption.
+The short will be used in the figure outline

 ## About